-The hash library uses the cuckoo hash method to resolve collisions.
-For any input key, there are two possible buckets (primary and secondary/alternative location) where that key can be stored in the hash, therefore only the entries within those bucket need to be examined when the key is looked up.
-The lookup speed is achieved by reducing the number of entries to be scanned from the total number of hash entries down to the number of entries in the two hash buckets, as opposed to the basic method of linearly scanning all the entries in the array.
+The hash table is implemented as an array of entries which is further divided into buckets, with the same number of consecutive array entries in each bucket.
+For any input key, there is always a single bucket where that key can be stored in the hash, therefore only the entries within that bucket need to be examined when the key is looked up.
+The lookup speed is achieved by reducing the number of entries to be scanned from the total number of hash entries down to the number of entries in a hash bucket, as opposed to the basic method of linearly scanning all the entries in the array.
 The hash uses a hash function (configurable) to translate the input key into a 4-byte key signature.
 The bucket index is the key signature modulo the number of hash buckets.

-Once the buckets are identified, the scope of the hash add, delete and lookup operations is reduced to the entries in those buckets (it is very likely that entries are in the primary bucket).
+Once the bucket is identified, the scope of the hash add, delete and lookup operations is reduced to the entries in that bucket.